heineman/IntroductionAlgorithmsDataStructures/README.md

 algorithms when sorting a list formed by concatenating (1) N sorted integers from 0 to N-1; with (2) N/4 sorted integers randomly samples from the range (0, N/4).

+Note that InsertionSort is not run for lists larger than 2048 elements because of the quadratic nature of its time complexity.
+Observe how its performance quadruples when the problem size doubles.

 TimSort is almost two orders of magnitude faster.